rjjrbatarao/collagejs/README.md

               class: ["container", "m-4", "p-4", "text-danger"],
               style: ["background-color:yellow;"],
             },
-            b: "No need to add id on",
+            b: "No need to add id attribute when no child element", },
-          },
         },
     ];